rpm-software-management/dnf/doc/conf_ref.rst

     Determines how DNF resolves host names.
 Set this to '4'/'IPv4' or '6'/'IPv6' to resolve to IPv4 or IPv6 addresses only.
 By default, DNF resolves to either addresses.

+.. _localpkg_gpgcheck-label:

 ``localpkg_gpgcheck``
     :ref:`boolean <boolean-label>`

-    Whether to perform a GPG signature check on local packages (packages in a file, not in a repositoy).
+    Whether to perform a GPG signature check on local packages (packages in a file, not in a repository).
     The default is False.
+    This option is subject to the active RPM security policy (see :ref:`gpgcheck <gpgcheck-label>` for more details).

 ``max_parallel_downloads``
     :ref:`integer <integer-label>`